synology-community/terraform-provider-synology/docs/resources/virtualization_guest.md

 page_title: "Synology Virtualization Guest Resource - synology"
 subcategory: "Virtualization"
 description: |-
-  Virtualization --- A guest on the Synology NAS Gueststation.
+  A guest on the Synology NAS Gueststation.
 ---

-# Synology Virtualization Guest (Resource)
+# Virtualization Guest (Resource)

 A guest on the Synology NAS Gueststation.

 ## Example Usage